-The equalized SBR and all the signal impairments are used to calculate the equivalent vertical slice of the eye diagram centered at the time-delay sampling point where the DER (detector error rate) is a minimum.
-Understand that for some digital architectures an eye diagram may not normally exists.
-However the sampling point do exist, DER is a generalized term that is equivalent to the BER for NRZ systems and the SER (symbol error rate) for PAM4 systems.
+The equalized pulse response and all the signal impairments are used to calculate a vertical slice of the eye diagram.
+For some digital architectures an eye diagram may not normally be generated, nevertheless the sampling point exists.
+DER is a generalized term that is equivalent to the BER for NRZ systems and the SER (symbol error rate) for PAM4 systems.

-The peak signal amplitude, As, is the signal level and the noise-crosstalk amplitude, Noise, is related to the vertical eye closure defined with respect to the DER prescribed by the standard as in Figure 25-2.
+The peak signal amplitude, $A_s$ , is the signal level and the noise-crosstalk amplitude, Noise, is related to the vertical eye closure defined with respect to DER0, the DER prescribed by the standard as in Figure 25-25.